caspar/snailgate/README.md

 # Response from server

-Set of frames with updated positions of vertices
+Set of frames with updated positions of verteces

 # Development